formbricks/store/apps/docs/docs/index.md

 slug: /
 ---

-# Formbricks Store
+# Formbricks Hub

 The foundational data service for the Formbricks experience management platform.

-## What is Store?
+## What is Hub?

-Store is an open-source, self-hostable microservice for collecting and serving experience data – survey responses, NPS scores, product reviews, support feedback, and more.
+Hub is an open-source, self-hostable microservice for collecting and serving experience data – survey responses, NPS scores, product reviews, support feedback, and more.
 Built in Go for performance and simplicity.

-**Part of the Formbricks Ecosystem**: Store serves as the data foundation for survey delivery, analytics, AI agents, and custom workflows.
+**Part of the Formbricks Ecosystem**: Hub serves as the data foundation for survey delivery, analytics, AI agents, and custom workflows.

-## Why Store?
+## Why Hub?

 - 🚀 **High Performance**: Go-powered microservice handles high write volume
 - 🤖 **AI-Powered**: Automatic sentiment analysis, topic extraction, and semantic search